-In addition, Westlaw (Georgetown Law Only) has an extensive collection of International Arbitration Materials, which includes treaties, model laws, national legislation from select jurisdictions, procedural rules, arbitral awards, case law from select jurisdictions, secondary sources, and drafting aids.
+Westlaw's database of International Arbitration Materials includes treaties, model laws, national legislation from select jurisdictions, procedural rules, arbitral awards, case law from select jurisdictions, secondary sources, and drafting aids.